The ERP is dead. Long live the SFP.

 To remediate the ‘husk’ problem of interfacing with a clunky category designed for the secondary sector, countless financial point solutions have been created for the tertiary sector.
 Accounts Receivables, Accounts Payables, FP&A, Procurement, Expense Management—the list goes on.
 Billions of dollars have been spent building, installing, and servicing products that patch over the underlying problems: the financial platforms of businesses are based on a husk of an outdated category.
 And this problem is particularly acute for the tertiary sector, which gets no benefit from the inventory, production planning, and supply chain capabilities.

 The time is overdue for a better category to manage financials at modern companies.
 The Smart Financial Platform (SFP) is a product category dedicated to deeply solving the accounting, bookkeeping, reporting, and associated financial flows of businesses in the tertiary sector.
-Going international is no longer associated with the finance team asking for $250,000 and a 15-month implementation project; instead, it’s an automated accounting system that answers all your questions in Slack.
+With an SFP, international expansion no longer requires a $250,000 budget and a 15-month implementation project.
+Instead, it offers an automated accounting system that can answer queries directly through platforms like Slack.

 To pave the way, we have launched Light, an AI-native SFP that solves the financial needs of multinational businesses—and solves them well.
+Light offers automated multi-currency bookkeeping, real-time financial reporting, and AI-powered pre-accounting, all accessible through user-friendly interfaces and integrations with popular business tools.
 We focus on automated bookkeeping for multinationals, with great products for AR, AP, simple, performant APIs - built on beautiful design and AI.
-We perform the sale, installation, and support, and shy away from the fragmented delivery model of ERP systems where various third-party consultants handle the sale, setup, and support with no direct contact between the customer and the software developer.
+We perform the sale, installation, and support for our clients.

 With Light, the finance team can be power-users and build automations, workflows and configurations without being technical.